Michael Schwarz

 I contribute to and currently co-maintain (with Simmo Saan and Karoliine Holter from UTartu) the static analysis framework Goblint for multi-threaded C programs, which serves as the testbed for many of our ideas.

-I received a B.Sc. from TUM in 2016, and an M.Sc. from TUM in 2019.
+Prior to my PhD, I received a B.Sc. from TUM in 2016, and an M.Sc. from TUM in 2019.
 During my Master’s, I spent one term on exchange at the University of Waterloo and interned at NTNU as a software engineer for one term.

 news